 For students or graduates of our UALR Master of Arts in Rehabilitation Counseling program who want to become licensed counselors in Arkansas, here’s a brief summary of the process:

-- Specific core curriculum content must be covered.
-Attached is a list of our UALR Rehabilitation Counseling courses that meet Arkansas Counselor Licensure requirements.
-More information and the license application are available at the Arkansas Board of Examiners in Counseling website.
-For more information about UALR Rehabilitation Counseling programs and courses, please e-mail firstname.lastname@example.org or call 501-569-8512.
+- Specific core curriculum content must be covered and that content is a contained within our required MRC curriculum.
+Attached is a list of the UALR Rehabilitation Counseling courses that meet the Arkansas Counselor Licensure requirements.
+More information and the license application are available at the Arkansas Board of Examiners in Counseling (ABEC) website (http://abec.arkansas.gov).
+For more information about UALR Rehabilitation Counseling programs and courses, please e-mail email@example.com or call 501-569-3169.

 - After the application is made and all application requirements are met, the applicant can register to take the National Counselor Examination (NCE).